Bridget Carragher: Career

 Carragher has spent much of her career in developing streamlined and automated electron microscopy (EM) methods aimed at improving both the quality of EM data and the accessibility of these techniques to the broader biological community.

 After her Ph.D., she held several posts in industry and academia until moving to the Scripps Research Institute in 2001.
 Since 2002, she has served with Clint Potter as the director of the National Resource for Automated Molecular Microscopy (NRAMM), an NIH-funded national biotechnology research resource.
 The NRAMM specializes in developing and applying automated technologies for EM and providing training at all levels.

-In 2007 Carragher co-founded NanoImaging Services, Inc. The company works in the area of providing microscopy services to the biopharmaceutical and biotechnology industries.
+In 2007 Carragher co-founded NanoImaging Services, a company that provides microscopy services to the biopharmaceutical and biotechnology industries.

 In 2015 Carragher and Clint moved their academic lab from The Scripps Research Institute to the New York Structural Biology Center, where they serve as co-directors of the Simons Electron Microscopy Center.
 In May 2018, they were awarded a U24 grant to start the National Center for CryoEM Access and Training (NCCAT).

 In 2022 she was named a Founding Technical Director of the Chan Zuckerberg Institute for Advanced Biological Imaging.